SaintGimp/BeagleBoneHardware/README.md

 BeagleBone Black and Embedded Device Scripts
 =============

-This is a random collection of scripts for playing around with the BeagleBone Black and embedded devices
+This is a random collection of scripts for playing around with the BeagleBone Black and other embedded devices.

 **Prerequisites**